SWINNO 3. Significant New Products and Processes in Sweden 1970 to the present

-In 2015 and 2016, the SWINNO data is also further developed as part of a collaborative project called Understanding Diverging Innovation Trends (UDIT) in Finland and Sweden.
+From 2015 until spring 2017, the SWINNO data is also further developed as part of a collaborative project called Understanding Diverging Innovation Trends (UDIT) in Finland and Sweden.
 As the title suggests, researchers from VTT in Finland and the Department of Economic History compare trends in innovation output between the two countries.
-The project is headed by Juha Oksanen and Astrid Kander, and jointly funded by VINNOVA and Tekes.
+The project is headed by Juha Oksanen and Astrid Kander, and is jointly funded by VINNOVA and Tekes.
 At the Department of Economic History, the post-doctoral researchers Sara Torregrosa-Hetland, Gergei Farkas and Josef Taalbi take care of the research within this project.

 Description and Documentation